AlexanderLindholt/Inxpect/README.md

 # ✨ Fast, easy, smart.
 It's super efficient, easy-to-use, and has full plugin support.

-It will intelligently communicate with copies of itself (from other plugins / elsewhere in the game),<br>
+It will intelligently communicate with copies of itself from other plugins, ensuring<br>
-ensuring **only 1 script is doing the hard job**.
-The one working will share the finished map with the rest.
+only 1 script does the hard job, and that multiple identical maps never coexist.

+If an already up-to-date map is found in cache, it won't generate a new one.

-In plugins, it even works offline AND while the game is running.<br>
+In plugins, it even partially works offline and while the game is running.<br>
-This is possible due to its intelligent caching.<br>
+This is possible due to its intelligent caching.

+*Note that the first time, you *have* to use it with internet connection,<br>
+and it's also not gauranteed to be fully up-to-date when using offline.*
 <br>

 Additionally, the syntax can't get any simpler!